kubernetes/community/contributors/design-proposals/cpu-manager.md

        cpuset for all containers running in the shared pool.

 1. _The shared pool becomes empty._
-    1. The CPU manager adds a node condition with effect NoSchedule, NoExecute that prevents BestEffort and Burstable QoS class pods from running on the node.
-BestEffort and Burstable QoS class pods are evicted from the node.
+    1. The CPU manager sets a CPUPressure node condition to true that prevents BestEffort and Burstable QoS class pods with no CPU resource request from being scheduled on the node.
+Already running BestEffort and Burstable QoS class pods without a CPU resource request are evicted from the node.

+       NOTE: The decision to allow the shared pool to completely empty is driven by a desire to keep the scheduler accounting simple.
+If a --cpu-policy-static-min-shared-cpus flag were to exist, there is no simple way to convey that information to the scheduler.
+The scheduler would then need to know that some portion of the CPU Allocatable is "special", for use only by non-exlusive containers.

 1. _The shared pool becomes nonempty._
-    1. The CPU manager removes the node condition with effect NoSchedule, NoExecute for BestEffort and Burstable QoS class pods.
+    1. The CPU manager sets a CPUPressure node condition to false that allows BestEffort and Burstable QoS class pods with no CPU resource request to be scheduled on the node.

 #### Policy 3: "dynamic" cpuset control